Nour0011/chatbot-ai/README.md

-# chatbot-ai
+📌 Description for Your GitHub Repository
+🤖 Chatbot Using DialoGPT
-Chatbot using DialoGPT: A simple chatbot built with Hugging Face's DialoGPT-medium model.
-It supports interactive conversations, maintains chat history, and provides diverse responses using temperature and top-p sampling.
-Perfect for personal assistants or customer support applications.
+This project is a simple chatbot built using Hugging Face's DialoGPT (Medium model).
+It allows interactive conversations and can be used for customer support, personal assistants, or general AI chatting.

+🚀 Features:
+✅ Uses DialoGPT-medium for natural conversations
+✅ Maintains chat history for better context
+✅ Temperature & top-p sampling for diverse responses
+✅ Simple Python script (runs locally or in the cloud)

+📦 Dependencies:

+transformers (Hugging Face library) torch (PyTorch for model execution)